realworldocaml/book/book/testing/README.md

-AFL can have eerily good results, and can with no guidance do things like constructing nearly-parseable text when fuzzing a parser, just by iteratively randomzing inputs in the direction of more coverage of the program being exercised.
+AFL can have eerily good results, and can with no guidance do things like constructing nearly-parseable text when fuzzing a parser, just by iteratively randomizing inputs in the direction of more coverage of the program being exercised.

 If you're interested in AFL, there are some related tools worth